• Home

 The Death of Gruffudd ap Llewelyn

-Unfortunately, Aelfgar’s death late in 1062 gave discontent members of the Godwine family the opportunity they’d been looking for.
+Unfortunately, Aelfgar’s death late in 1062 gave discontented members of the Godwine family the opportunity they’d been looking for.
 Harold Godwinesson, the Earl of Wessex, attacked Gruffudd’s court without warning.
 He then turned some of Gruffudd’s own compatriots against him.
 Not all the princes and other lords of Wales agreed with Gruffudd’s rule, so Harold used these rivalries to his advantage.
 In 1063, Gruffudd ap Llewelyn, the last king of Wales, was slain by his own men.
 The traitors then sent the earl Gruffudd’s head.

 Gruffudd’s death left England and Wales vulnerable to the Norman rule that soon followed.
 For a brief time, of all the ancient kings of Wales, he had brought his country together in a way like no one before him.
 Gruffudd may have given the people of his time more than any other leader had.
 He brought vision, identity, and alliance with Anglo-Saxon England.
 We’ll always remember Gruffud ap Llewelyn’s story among famous Welsh kings and as a founding father of Cymru.